 I am Assistant Professor of Latin American Politics at the Institute of the Americas at University College London (UCL) and Global Fellow at the Brazil Institute at the Woodrow Wilson Center for International Scholars.
 Previously, I was a post-doctoral researcher (Oberassistentin) at the Department of Political Science of the University of Zurich.

-I value public engagement and have provided analysis on Brazilian politics and women’s political representation for, the Financial Times, the Washington Post, the BBC, El País, and other media outlets.
+I value public engagement and have provided analysis on Brazilian politics and women’s political representation for The New York Times, The Financial Times, The Washington Post, the BBC, El País, and other media outlets.
 These can be accessed here.

 I was born and raised in Salvador, Bahia, Brazil.
 I completed my doctoral studies at the Department of Politics and International Relations at the University of Oxford (DPhil, 2016).
 I also hold an MSc in Politics Research (2012) from Corpus Christi College, University of Oxford, and a BA (2011) from Barnard College, Columbia University.